hashicorp-community/tf-helper/README.md

   this information nor does it inspect the `.terraform/plugins` directory, so providers will be retrieved during the run according to the configuration.
-  Modules *will* be uploaded because (1) the entire base directory containing any local modules should be uploaded, and (2) the `.terraform/modules` will be uploaded.
-If `-upload-modules` is `false`, then `.terraform` is excluded entirely and `terraform init` will retrieve both providers and modules as normal.
+  Modules *will* be uploaded because (1) the entire base directory containing any local modules should be uploaded, and (2) the `.terraform/modules` directory will be uploaded.
+If `-upload-modules` is `false`, then `.terraform` is excluded entirely and `terraform init` will retrieve both providers and modules as usual according to the configuration.

 See `tfe-push-config -h` for more information and usage details.